googleapis/google-cloud-cpp/google/cloud/aiplatform/README.md

 # Vertex AI API C++ Client Library

-This directory contains an idiomatic C++ client library for the [Vertex AI API][cloud-service-docs], a service to Train high-quality custom machine learning models with minimal machine learning expertise and effort.
+This directory contains an idiomatic C++ client library for the [Vertex AI API][cloud-service-docs], a service to train high-quality custom machine learning models with minimal machine learning expertise and effort.

 While this library is **GA**, please note that the Google Cloud C++ client libraries do **not** follow [Semantic Versioning](https://semver.org/).